josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 We told our son, months ago, that a woman was running for President.
 We told him that if elected, she would be the first woman to ever serve as President.

 He was excited for her.
 He wanted her to win.
-Not because he understands anything about politics, or because we indoctrinated him into our way of thinking; just because our son, being the pure, goodhearted kid that he is, recognizes it's not fair when somebody never gets their turn.
+Not because he understands anything about politics, or because we indoctrinated him into our way of thinking; just because our son, being the pure, goodhearted kid that he is, recognizes it's not fair when people are left out, and never get their turn.

 He cried this morning.